Army chief asks for Algeria's Bouteflika to be declared unfit for office

 “The system must go.
 There is no point for it in resisting,” said Belkacem Abidi, 25, one of about 6,000 protesters, mostly students, who gathered in downtown Algiers on Tuesday.

 Algerians will face uncertainty for some time before a new president emerges.
-One of the most important factors is the position of the military, which could act as kingmaker, as it has done in past decades.
+One of the most important factors will be the position of the military, which is likely to act as kingmaker, as it has done in past decades.

-“I’m optimistic that our pressure will change things peacefully,” said architect Noureddine Bahi, 52.

 Writing by Michael Georgy; Editing by Mark Heinrich